iCliniq Logo

 I appreciate the confidence you place in me for your healthcare consultation.

 The possible reason is cervical pain, due to compression of nerves between the spine.
-You will need a cervical spine AP/Lateral view and further may need MRI.
+You will need a cervical spine AP/lateral view and may further need an MRI.
 You need to learn physiotherapy and use a neck collar.
 You should take the tablet Neurobion forte once a day which is a nerve vitamin.
 Regarding the jaw dislocation, it would be very painful and associated with the inability to close the mouth and the mouth will remain open, along with drooling of saliva.
 It is usually preceded by some trauma, seizures, or excessive yawning sometimes.
-If you have any of the features, then visit orthopedics and get yourself examined, an X-ray urgently.
+If you have any of the features, then visit orthopedics and get yourself examined and get an X-ray urgently.
 This needs to be reduced then.
-Try opening and closing your mouth, if movement is smooth then less likely to be dislocation.
+Try opening and closing your mouth; if movement is smooth, then it is less likely to be a dislocation.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!